What is complex PTSD?

-- concentration camps or prisoner of war camps
+- being held in a concentration camp or prisoner of war camp

 Complex PTSD recovery

-A diagnosis of complex PTSD should only be made by a psychiatrist or clinical psychologist who gets to know the person over a period of time.
+Treatment of PTSD and complex PTSD should occur under the care of a psychiatrist or clinical psychologist who gets to know the person over a period of time.

 Learn more here about the development and quality assurance of healthdirect content.